 The Mr. K.K.
 Lee Engineering Graduate Fellowship Fund

-The I-center is the central resource for international students and scholars at Stanford.
-Please visit the Web site for information on application requirements and deadlines, visas and documents, recent changes in federal requirements (SEVIS), available scholarships and other information for international visitors.
-Because requirements continue to change, you should visit the I-center frequently for advisory updates.
+Bechtel is the central resource for international students and scholars at Stanford.
+Bechtel has information on application requirements and deadlines, visas and documents, recent changes in federal requirements (SEVIS), available scholarships and other information for international visitors.
+Because requirements continue to change, visit the site frequently for advisory updates.